 Is the Airport closed?

 No, the airport is required by the Federal Aviation Administration to remain open and provide air service.
 BGR is considered essential and remains open.
 In addition to domestic flights, BGR serves a diverse customer base of military, private charter, medical, and cargo flight operations.
-Please check with your Airline to confirm flight information before coming to the airport.
+Please check with your airline (links are below) to confirm flight information before coming to the airport.

 Are passengers arriving at BGR required to be quarantined or given a medical exam when they arrive?

-No, BGR is not a medical screening site for COVID-19.
-All travelers are recommended to self-quarantine and follow CDC guidelines.
+BGR is not a medical screening site for COVID-19.
+All travelers coming into Maine are required to self-quarantine for 14 days per the recent order from Gov. Janet T. Mills and follow CDC guidelines.
 Please visit the CDC website by clicking here for for more information.
+The full text of the order, which was effective immediately, extends until May 31st, 2020 and can be found here.

 Can I go inside the airport to pick up a family member who has traveled?